Elon University: School of Communications

 The Elon School of Communications is one of 18 accredited communications programs for private universities in the US by the Accrediting Council for Education in Journalism and Mass Communications (ACEJMC).
-The program encompasses 20% of students and is divided into six main concentrations: Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, Media Analytics and Sport & Event Management.
+The program encompasses 20% of students and is divided into six main concentrations: Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, Media Analytics, and Sport & Event Management.

 School of Law

 The Elon University School of Law opened on August 10, 2006.
-The School is located in downtown Greensboro, North Carolina in the former city library.
+The school is located in downtown Greensboro, North Carolina in the former city library.
 Former United States Supreme Court Associate Justice Sandra Day O'Connor delivered the Dedication Address on September 19, 2006.
-The School of Law houses a working court—the North Carolina Business Court.
+The school houses a working court, the North Carolina Business Court.

 School of Health Sciences

 Established in April 2011, Elon's School of Health Sciences offers a doctor of physical therapy (DPT) program and a physician assistant (PA) studies master's program.
-The University also offers a Bachelor of Science in Nursing (BSN) for students.
+The university also offers a Bachelor of Science in Nursing (BSN) for students.
 This program is offered both as a four-year BSN program for undergraduates and an accelerated BSN for those who have already earned a bachelor's degree in another field of study.